What are CRAP foods?

 Here are 5 easy substitutions that you can begin using today and be on the way to a healthier you.

-- Instead of drinking carbonated drinks try adding fresh lemon juice or sliced mint to your water for added flavor.
+- Instead of drinking carbonated drinks try adding fresh lemon juice or sliced mint to your water for added flavour.

 - Exchange white bread and pasta for the whole grain, whole wheat or seared variety.